electrolux-oss/infrawallet/README.md

 There are different ways to contribute to InfraWallet, see examples [here](https://medium.com/@infrawalletbox/contribute-to-infrawallet-5-ways-to-get-started-today-42051b8ff8c6).
 To join the coding, you can start from this [documentation](./docs/contributing.md).

+If your organization uses InfraWallet, we'd love to have you listed in [Adopters](ADOPTERS.md).

 ## Roadmap

 - [x] Make IAM user optional for AWS credentials